oclservice/ocls-clear-display/README.md

 Make sure that both `ocls-clear-display.module.js` and `ocls-clear-display.config.js` are inside the same repository or the module will not work.

+#### Manually editing your view directory

+If you are editing the files in your view directory but not using the development environment, I'm still working out how to make it work... :(

+#### CSS

-You will also need to add the CSS snippet included to your `custom.css` file.
+You will also need to add [the CSS snippet included](clear.css) to your `custom.css` file.

 ### Custom settings